ducflair/vscode-duc/README.md

 1. Right-click on a .duc file in the Explorer
 2. Select "Open with Duc Viewer"

+## Custom Schema Support

+The extension comes with an embedded default schema, but you can use your own custom FlatBuffers schema (.fbs) file if needed:

+### Using a Custom Schema

+1. **From Command Palette**:
+   - Open Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`)
+   - Run "Duc: Select Custom FlatBuffers Schema (.fbs)"
+   - Browse and select your custom .fbs file

+2. **From Explorer Context Menu**: Right-click any .fbs file and select relevant commands

+### Managing Schemas

+- **Switch back to default**: Command Palette → "Duc: Clear Custom Schema (Use Default)"
+- **Workspace vs Global**: Settings are saved per workspace when available, otherwise globally
+- **Auto-reload**: The extension will use your updated schema file automatically

+### When to Use Custom Schema

+- When the default embedded schema doesn't match your .duc file format
+- When working with modified or extended Duc file formats
+- When debugging schema compatibility issues

 ## How it works

 The extension: